anankran/kiss-mvc/README.md

 You have an idea to make it even simpler, or you feel that there's something you can do it to make it better?
 So let's do it! ;)

-Next steps will be to add ORM and a template engine.
+Next steps will be to add ORM.

 To install: